N203 Neonatal Intensive Care Unit (Jacobi Medical Center)

 Contact Dr. Serebrisky by email for meeting time and location.

 N301 Pediatric Endocrine (The Children's Hospital at Montefiore)

-The goal of the elective experience is to familiarize the students with the evaluation of common clinical problems in Pediatric Endocrinology (e.g., short stature, delayed or precocious puberty, thyroid dysfunction and the comprehensive care of youngsters with diabetes mellitus).
-This full time elective offers students both in-patient and ambulatory experience at the Children’s Hospital at Montefiore.
-This includes attendance at our weekly Endocrine hormone testing clinic.
-The student is also invited to attend a joint weekly clinical conference of the Pediatric and Adult Endocrine services.
-This is followed immediately by a research seminar sponsored by the Diabetes Center at the Albert Einstein College of Medicine.
+The goal of the elective experience is to familiarize the students with the evaluation of common clinical problems in pediatric endocrinology and Diabetes.
+Familiarity with the diagnoses and managements of common endocrine disorders, such as short stature, delayed or precocious puberty, and thyroid dysfunctions.
+Familiarity with comprehensive care of pediatric patients with diabetes mellitus.
+This full time elective offers students both in-patient and ambulatory experiences at the Children’s Hospital at Montefiore.
+Students taking this elective will attend outpatient clinics, inpatient rounds, and weekly endocrine conferences.
+Monday and Tuesday afternoons are devoted to educational sessions held at our office at CHAM.
+Selected pediatric inpatient and outpatient cases will be discussed during these sessions followed by didactic teaching and/or journal club.
+Students will be invited to joint weekly clinical conferences of the pediatric and adult endocrine services which are usually followed immediately by research seminars sponsored by the Diabetes Center at the Albert Einstein College of Medicine.
 These activities are held on the Einstein campus on Friday mornings.
-Wednesday mornings are devoted to educational activities held at our office at CHAM.
-Selected pediatric in-patients and outpatients are discussed during this session followed by didactic teaching and/or journal club.
-Short research projects may be arranged at CHAM.
+Short research projects may also be arranged at CHAM.

 1. Williams Textbook of Endocrinology

 2. Sperling Pediatric Endocrinology